Learn to Row

 Age

-Course participants must be aged 18 years or over.
-For juniors aged 13 – 17 years old please select the Junior LTR courses or contact us.
+Adult: Course participants must be aged 18 years or over.

 Days and times